akxcv/vuera/README.md

 Functions work normal, too.

 ### React in Vue

+*A babel plugin for simplifying usage might be coming soon.*

 To use a React component inside a Vue app, you need to pass the `component` prop and any other props **into `passedProps` prop** (since Vue requires to provide a whitelist of props to every component).